Pre-K Home Resources for Families

 - The North American Montessori Teacher’s Association

 - The American Montessori Society (AMS) was formed in 1960 to be the base for the Montessori movement in the USA. http://www.amshq.org/

 Q. What does it mean to be “toilet trained”?

-A. Acceptance into the Montessori Primary, VPI and Community Peer Programs (for 3-5 year olds) is for children who are toilet trained.
-The Office of Early Childhood understands that being toilet trained is a developmental skill that children reach at different ages and informs parents to select these preschool options only if their child is toilet trained.
+A. Acceptance into the Montessori Primary and Community Peer Programs (for 3-5 year olds) is for children who are toilet trained.
+The Office of Early Childhood understands that being toilet trained is a developmental skill that children reach at different ages.

-The Montessori Primary, VPI and Community Peer Programs do not provide the staffing nor has the facilities to provide toilet training for children unless your child has an Individualized Education Plan, a Section 504 Plan or a Medical Care Plan that indicates specific accommodations for toileting.
+The Montessori Primary and Community Peer Programs do not provide the staffing nor has the facilities to provide toilet training for children unless your child has an Individualized Education Plan, a Section 504 Plan or a Medical Care Plan that indicates specific accommodations for toileting.

 A toilet trained child:

 - Wears underwear during the day at school and at home

 - Indicates the need to use the bathroom

 - Uses the bathroom independently